arzwa/Whale.jl/README.md

 Where `SEED` is the name of the WGD, `GBIL,ATHA` reflects the common ancestor node for the largest clade that shares this WGD (*i.e.* the node that is the common ancestor of `ATHA` and `GBIL` in the species tree). `3.9` is the estimated age of this WGD. `-1` indicates that the retention rate for this WGD should be estimated.
 Specifying a value between 0 and 1 (boundaries included) will fix this retention rate in the analysis (and not estimate it).

-To specify branch wise rates one can use the `[rates]` section.
-This looks like the following
+To specify branch-wise rates one can use the `[rates]` section.
+This looks as follows:

 ```
 [rates]